 Once terms of the tenancy are agreed and we are processing your references we will produce a lease agreement and the prescribed information detailing how your deposit will be registered with the tenancy deposit scheme.
-After you have read through both documents all tenants will be asked to initial every page and sign where required, your future landlord will do the same.
+After you have read through both documents all tenants will be asked to initial every page and sign where required, your future Landlord will do the same.
 If all parties prefer we are able to offer our clients and tenants the option of signing the agreement electronically via email.
-At the point of signing the agreement we will also ask for the completion funds to be paid and confirmation that your standing order mandate has been set up.
-The invoice will include your first rental instalment, a six week security deposit, administration and reference costs and a contribution towards the end of tenancy check-out.
-See our fees page for the details on costs HERE (LINK)
+At the point of signing the agreement you will be provided with an invoice for the completion funds to be paid and confirmation that your standing order mandate has been set up.
+The completion funds amount will depend on the type of tenancy agreement you have.

 Registering your interest

 Gone are the days of sitting on portals and scanning to see if your perfect property is going to pop up.
 The reality of it is that it has been and gone, a lot of properties dont actually make it to our website let alone portals.
 This is due to the demand for great properties in good locations.
 Therefore it is vital you register with your local Dexters office to be the first to be called about a new property on the market.
 Don't and you will miss out!